teaching-FEEC/dgm-2025.2/projects/super-video-decompression/README.md

 Starting from a pretrain, at first model training was not improving the validation metrics.
 Compressed images are mathematically very similar to the Original ones, so we needed a way to create a Loss that was more sensitive to the issues created by compression.

+Models were trained for around 150k Iterations, the best models according to PSNR, DISTS and SSIM metrics were chosen from the 150 models generated during training.
+Most best models were within 90k to 150k range of training.
+Some were finetuned for more 150k iterations.

 We created four novel Loss functions to guide the model into learning, they were critical for optimizing detail recovery and artifact suppression: